normand1/HyperFeeder/README.md

 python app.py
 ```

+## podcastTextGenerationApp Details

+The podcastTextGenerationApp is the heart of this framework.
+When modifying and creating your own podcasts this is most likely where you will want to start.
+The podcastTextGenerationApp uses a plugin architecture so you can extend the functionality of this app and easily contribute your own plugins!

+When the app is run by the ./generatePodcast.sh script it will proceed to generate text for a podcast by invoking plugins in the following order:

+- podcastDataSourcePlugins: These plugins will be invoked to generate the raw text for a set of "Stories" that will be used to generate the rest of the podcast.
+Any plugin used here must return data in the form of a ["Story" class]().

 ## Easy Podcast Modification Points
 ### Background Music
 - You can easily change the intro background music by replacing the file `podcast_intro_music.mp3` with your own music.
 This file was generated with [Google's experimental Music LM](https://aitestkitchen.withgoogle.com/experiments/music-lm).